vintage-software/javascript/README.md

   - [19.2](#19.2) <a name='19.2'></a> Additional trailing comma: **Yup.**

   > Why?
-This leads to cleaner git diffs.
-Also, transpilers like Babel will remove the additional trailing comma in the transpiled code which means you don't have to worry about the [trailing comma problem](es5/README.md#commas) in legacy browsers.
+This leads to cleaner git/mercurial diffs.
+Also, transpilers like Babel/TypeScript will remove the additional trailing comma in the transpiled code which means you don't have to worry about the [trailing comma problem](es5/README.md#commas) in legacy browsers.

     ```javascript
     // bad - git diff without trailing comma